plsdontsue/Drawboard/README.md

 > Note: they've changed their certificate in version 6.30.8, but the above still applies.

+## Why are there so many versions?

+because i've downloaded them all, before drawboard decided to remove the old versions from their website.

+## Why do the bundles get so big after 6.30.8?

+this one is actually quite interesting!

+it's coperate greed. they want to make more money, so they moved more and more tools to their paid "Pro Upgrade" plan.
+But paid features require promotion (in the form of a preview), so they started including those in **every** version of drawboard from that version on. and they're not just a few megabytes, they're **hundreds of megabytes**.
+And they're getting bigger and bigger with every update.

+From this, we can also see what features they wish to promote the most (sorting by file size):

+1. Cloud Storage (34 MB; was partially free before)
+2. Tool Slots (23 MB; free before)
+3. Multiple Windows (23 MB; actually new, i think)
+4. Signatures (18 MB; free before)
+5. Pressure Sensitive Inking (13 MB; free before)

+In the latest version i've downloaded, the previews for the "Pro Upgrade" add about 180MB to every architecture (x86, x64, arm), so that's 540MB of bloat for every version.

+If you don't believe me, just download and unpack the latest version (eg. with 7zip) and look under `/Assets/Brand/ProUpgrade/` for yourself.

+Also, they've somehow managed to completely destroy the quality of those (added) previews.
+Somehow they managed to have compression artifacts __and__ increase the file size at the same time.
+I don't know how they did it, but it's kinda impressive.

 # Why?

 because with the latest updates, drawboard now sucks :(